coreemu/core/docs/usage.md

 ## Prerequisites

-Beyond instaling CORE, you must have the CORE daemon running.
+Beyond installing CORE, you must have the CORE daemon running.
 This is done on the command line with either Systemd or SysV
 ```shell
 # systed
 sudo systemctl daemon-reload